Davide Scanu serves me a massive bowl of sangria and lets me in on what he thinks of his home.

 Getting There: Flights from Valencia are the fastest way to reach Ibiza.
 A six-hour ferry ride is also an option.
 There are direct flights from other major centers, including Barcelona and Madrid.
 Prices for flights are far higher in peak season than the 10-euro trip I made.

 Travel Tips: As you should expect from a party destination, Ibiza is more expensive than most parts of southern Spain.
 Budget accordingly and also watch out for sellers peddling inferior products.
-Supporting the lifestyle of Ibiza makes some residents view visitors as targets for schemes.
+In order to support the lifestyle of Ibiza it was clear to me that some residents have come to view visitors as targets for schemes.
 Agree on a price before you get in a taxi or make sure the driver has the meter running so you don’t get hit by a surprise fare at the end of your ride.